apiaryio/api-elements/docs/element-definitions.md

     - (Array Element) - Continuous bytes block.
 A pair of byte index and byte count.
         - `content` (array, fixed-type)
             - ([Number Element][]) - Zero-based index of a byte in the source document.
+                - attributes
+                    - line - The line number the source map starts on.
+                    - column - The column number of the line that the source map starts on.
             - ([Number Element][]) - Count of bytes starting from the byte index.
+                - attributes
+                    - line - The line number the source map ends on.
+                    - column - The column number of the line that the source map ends on.

 #### Example